-High visibility enforcement has been the primary reason for New York's success in achieving and sustaining a statewide use rate of 90% or higher for ten years in a row.
+High-visibility enforcement has been the primary reason for New York's success in achieving and sustaining a statewide use rate of 90% or higher for ten years in a row.
 The impact of this countermeasure strategy will be to maintain high rates of occupant restraint use throughout the state and promote further improvement by directing enforcement efforts toward the high-risk motorists who fail to comply with the law.

 Although a high use rate has been achieved and continues to improve, there are still motorists who fail to comply with the seat belt law.
 Analyses of the characteristics of unrestrained occupants who were killed or injured in crashes indicate that occupants who are involved in crashes where alcohol, drugs and/or speed was a factor were less likely to be wearing a seat belt.
-In addition, front seat occupants who are killed or injured in a crash at night are more likely to be unrestrained than those involved in crashes during the day (5% vs 3%).
-Police agencies that participate in the national seat belt enforcement mobilization and other high visibility enforcement efforts are encouraged to conduct nighttime enforcement details to target these high risk drivers.
+In addition, front seat occupants who are killed or injured in a crash at night are more likely to be unrestrained than those involved in crashes during the day (5% vs 2%).
+Police agencies that participate in the national seat belt enforcement mobilization and other high-visibility enforcement efforts are encouraged to conduct nighttime enforcement details to target these high risk drivers.

 This countermeasure strategy and planned activities are expected to continue to have a positive impact on the performance targets set for the following measures: Unrestrained Passenger Vehicle Occupant Fatalities and Observed Seat Belt Use Rate.
+New legislation effective November 1, 2020 extending mandatory seat belt use to all passengers riding in the back seat of vehicles is also expected to reduce fatalities and injuries among passengers age 16 and over who previously were not covered by the law.